Gelatinous-games/mqjam2024/docs/README.md

 Built for Windows & (later) WebGL.

-The project is located under `/main/`.
-To run it you must have the raylib installed: https://raysan5.itch.io/raylib
+To run the project you must have the raylib installed: https://raysan5.itch.io/raylib

 You will also want mingw32
 https://www.mingw-w64.org

-Open `/main/main.code-workspace/` in VSCode, and navigate to `main.c`.
+Open `./main.code-workspace` in VSCode, and navigate to `./main.c`.
 It can be run from here.

 * itch page is [this page](https://refreshingcucumber.itch.io/light-shift)
 * live page is [this page](https://gelatinous.games/mqjam2024)